 As more of our lives move online, our relationships go with them.
 In this presentation, James explains how it’s possible to build loyal relationship "virtually" using the same fundamental techniques that we employ in our personal, face-to-face interactions.

 While the digital revolution has disrupted the social order of our world, our 2.5 million year-old brains haven't quite caught up.
-The clues they seeks to inform us who we can trust, who we can depend upon, and ultimately, who we can be loyal to have not changed all that much and demand that certain conditions be met before they will commit.
+The clues our minds look for when determining who we can trust, who we can depend upon, and ultimately, who we can be loyal to have not changed all that much throughout our existence.
+They demand that certain conditions be met before we commit to others.
 The blogs and articles you write, the tweets and emails you send, the videos and websites you create, and the products, spaces, and experiences you build communicate those clues as directly as any of your personal encounters.
 The question is: are you using those virtual methods to send the right message?